 Also, consider not to do large transactions using these BCH wallets as these are new and the technology is still in improvement phase.

 That’s all from my side.
-I will keep this article about Top 10 Best Bitcoin Cash Wallets updated with all the new wallets that will be introduced in the near future, so keep an eye here!
+I will keep this article about Top 10 Best Bitcoin Cash Wallets updated with all the new best BCH wallet that will be introduced in the near future, so keep an eye here!